56kcloud/Training/DockerCon/logging/getting-started.md

 * Troubleshooting containers
 * The `docker logs`command is actually quite powerful and can be combined with other tools like the Linux `grep` command or others
 * Logs don't persist in containers once the container is removed
-* `docker-compose logs` works similiarly to `docker logs` but displays all containers in the compose stack
+* `docker-compose logs` works similarly to `docker logs` but displays all containers in the compose stack

 ## Next Steps, Docker Swarm & Logs
-For the next step in the workshop, head over to [Docker Services & Swarm Logging](./log-drivers.md)
+For the next step in the workshop, head over to [Docker Swarm & Logging](./log-drivers.md)